Diagnosis

 What you can do

-When you call to make an appointment, ask about performing the tape test.
-The test involves pressing the adhesive side of a piece of transparent tape to the skin around the anus of the person you suspect has pinworms as soon as the person awakens.
+When you call to make an appointment, ask your healthcare professional if you should do the tape test.
+The test involves pressing the sticky side of a piece of see-through tape to the skin around the anus.
+This is done on the person you suspect has pinworms as soon as the person wakes up in the morning.
 The eggs stick to the tape.

-You then take the tape to your appointment so the doctor can look for pinworms or eggs under a microscope.
+You then take the tape to your appointment so the healthcare professional can look for pinworms or eggs under a microscope.

-Preparing a list of questions can help you make the most of your time with your doctor.
-For pinworm infection, some basic questions to ask include:
+Write a list of questions for your healthcare professional too.
+This can help you make the most of your time together.
+For a pinworm infection, some basic questions to ask include:

-• If I don't have pinworm infection, what are other possible causes of my symptoms?
+• If I don't have pinworm infection, what else might be the cause of my symptoms?

 • If one family member has pinworms, does the whole family need to be treated?